 Online studies for a master's degree program may incorporate asynchronous and synchronous components.
 Students may need to login to their virtual classes for real-time discussions and webinars, and some programs may use telephone conferencing as an additional method of communication and participation.
 A headset with microphone and webcam may be required.
 In addition, students may need access to presentation software to complete assignments, and proctors may be required for exams.

 Entry requirements for a master's degree program typically includes a bachelor's degree from an accredited university.
 Students who do not have an undergraduate degree in psychology may need to complete additional courses before being admitted into a master's degree program.
 Additionally, an undergraduate GPA of 'B' or above is often required.

-The U.S. Bureau of Labor Statistics predicted that employment of psychologists would grow at an average rate, from 2012-2022, when compared to all jobs (www.bls.gov).
+The U.S. Bureau of Labor Statistics predicted that employment of psychologists would grow at a much faster than average rate, from 2018-2028, when compared to all jobs (www.bls.gov).
+The reported median salary in May 2019 was $80,370.
 In addition to working as a self-employed psychologist, graduates of a distance learning psychology master's degree program can work in areas including: